Overtime Pay Basics

 People with advanced degrees like doctors, dentists, lawyers and the like are also exempt.

 These are the four most common exemptions.
 See a more detailed explanation of your rights to overtime pay on our New York Overtime Lawyers page.
-If you have questions, please give us a call for a free consultation.
+If you have questions, please give us a call for a consultation.